gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 - Look at the console logs for error messages
 - Verify your API keys are correct

+### Email sending fails

+- Verify the Edge Function is deployed: `supabase functions list`
+- Check that your email API key is set correctly in Supabase secrets
+- Look at Edge Function logs in Supabase dashboard for error details
+- Ensure your email service account is active and has sending quota

 ## Security Notes

 The current setup uses a permissive RLS policy (`USING (true)`) which allows anyone with your API keys to access the data.